 If your period went missing while you were pursing a certain weight you thought you should be, it’s important to recognize that your health and happiness is not a destination.
 Weight loss doesn’t equate to improved health, and there isn’t a linear relationship between leanness and happiness.

-Very few women can reverse HA without gaining some body fat.
+Very few women can reverse hypothalamic amenorrhea without gaining some body fat.
 Yes, even women who are at what most people would consider a “healthy weight” may have to gain weight to get their period back.

 When it comes to healing hypothalamic amenorrhea, food quantity is more important than anything else.
 You’ve got to have enough food to fill that hole back in.

 I recommend 2,000 calories a day as a minimum for women who are already healthy.
-If you have HA, 2,300 – 2,500 calories per day is a good place to start, but know that you might need to go higher (especially if you’re more active).
+Supplying your body with quality nutrients is the entire basis of my book, Coconut and Kettlebells.
+If you lost your period, 2,300 – 2,500 calories per day is a good place to start.

-You don’t have to track calories, and you should never stop eating if you’re still hungry but have met your “goal” for the day.
+You don’t have to track calories, and you should never stop eating if you’re still hungry.
 That being said, if you’ve been undereating for a long time, you might need to count calories temporarily just to be certain you’re eating enough.

-After food quantity, the most important food for healing HA are carbohydrates.
-In fact, according to Dr. Lara Briden, even if you’re getting adequate calories, undereating carbohydrates can trigger HA for some women.
+After food quantity, the most important food for healing hypothalamic amenorrhea are carbohydrates.
+In fact, according to Dr. Lara Briden, even if you’re getting adequate calories, undereating carbohydrates can trigger it for some women.

-Yes, some women can eat a low-carb diet without losing their period.
+Yes, some women can eat a low carb diet without losing their period.
 But just because it works for them, doesn’t mean it works for you.
-If you have HA, you must eat carbohydrates to recover.
+Here are some of my favorite nutrient-dense carbohydrate sources:

-What about food quality?
-Yes, it still matters, and you don’t necessarily want to go headfirst into a box of Lucky Charms.
-But you might benefit from adding more calorie-dense (and dare I say refined) foods into your diet.
-Think foods like oatmeal, rice, and quinoa.
+Yes, food quality matters.
+But, you might benefit from adding more calorie-dense (and dare I say refined) foods into your diet.

 Taking the stress out of eating and exercise is what this is really all about.
 You shouldn’t be stressing about making the “right” food choice all the time.
 Try and listen to your body, eat what you’re craving when you’re hungry, and stop when you’re full.
 Sometimes you might eat too much or too little, but that’s all part of the journey.

-The amount of exercise that can trigger hypothalamic amenorrhea (and the amount that’s safe for women who are trying to recover) is all relative.
+The amount of exercise that can trigger hypothalamic amenorrhea is all relative.
 What’s too much for another person might be OK for you, and vice versa.

-The best exercise you can do while healing HA is the simple, gentle, and joyful stuff: walking outside, yoga, swimming, and hiking are all good options.
+The best exercise you can do while trying to get your period back naturally is the simple, gentle, and joyful stuff: walking outside, yoga, swimming, and hiking are all good options.

 The only rule is it has to be fun and feel good.
 If you’re exhausted after a long day, and your body is begging you to lay down for a few minutes, that outside walk is going to do more harm than good.

-To heal hypothalamic amenorrhea, you have to be willing to change what you think of as healthy.
+To heal hypothalamic amenorrhea, you have to be willing to change what you think of as healthy and start taking action to encourage a healthy body image.
 That can be scary, especially if you’re a type-A kind of person who thrives on order and control.
-In fact, type-A personalities are the ones who are prone to experience HA.
+In fact, type-A personalities are the ones who are prone to experience it.

 It can feel like throwing caution to the wind.
 When else has anyone ever said you should eat MORE and exercise LESS to become more healthy?